 The TDC (offset) angle above are for a starting reference point only as it may be affected by head or block machining, head gasket thickness, camshafts or any other variable that may alter camshaft position.
-For some brand of ECU such as Haltech platinum plug-in or platinum sport, TDC angle must be set higher than the maximum ignition timing that you intend to run i.e. if your TDC angle is 30 degrees, your engine will not run an ignition timing greater than 30 degrees even if you set it at 40 degrees on the timing table.
+For some brand of ECU such as Haltech platinum sport, TDC angle must be set higher than the maximum ignition timing that you intend to run i.e. if your TDC angle is 30 degrees, your engine will not run an ignition timing greater than 30 degrees even if you set it at 40 degrees on the timing table.
+In that circumstance, you need to adjust the trigger tooth offset and reset the trigger TDC angle to match.

-- 13. Enable timing lock (i.e. at 0 or 15°) and disable the injectors. - 14.
+- 14. Enable timing lock (i.e. at 0 or 15°) and disable the injectors. - 15.
 With a timing light connected to Cyl 1 COP extension lead, crank the engine.
 Adjust the 'TDC' angle until the crank timing matches the timing lock figure.
-Note that the TDC angle is set at compression stroke. - 15.
-Once all parameters are satisfactorily configured, enable the injectors and start the engine. - 16.
+Note that the TDC angle is set at compression stroke. - 16.
+Once all parameters are satisfactorily configured, enable the injectors and start the engine. - 17.
 With the engine idling and timing lock still enabled, double check that the timing is still synchronised with the timing lock.
-Re-adjustment is usually required, where the previously set TDC angle, was set at lower cranking speed where the timing light may not perform accurately. - 17.
-Once all set, disable the timing lock.
+Re-adjustment is usually required, where the previously set TDC angle, was set at lower cranking speed where the timing light may not perform accurately.

+18. Once all set, disable the timing lock.

-Figure 19 - Swapping Trigger Wires Around (Required on Some ECUs)
+Figure 20 - Swapping Trigger Wires Around (Required on Some ECUs)